Maxim Integrated (MXIM) Receives a Rating Update from a Top Analyst

-Oppenheimer analyst Rick Schafer maintained a Hold rating on Maxim Integrated (MXIM) yesterday.
+In a report released today, Mitch Steves from RBC Capital maintained a Hold rating on Maxim Integrated (MXIM), with a price target of $69.00.
 The company’s shares closed last Monday at $62.09.

-According to TipRanks.com, Schafer is a top 100 analyst with an average return of 18.0% and a 74.0% success rate.
-Schafer covers the Consumer Goods sector, focusing on stocks such as Akoustis Technologies, Skyworks Solutions, and Texas Instruments.
+According to TipRanks.com, Steves is a top 100 analyst with an average return of 27.0% and a 78.9% success rate.
+Steves covers the Consumer Goods sector, focusing on stocks such as Dialog Semiconductor, Applied Materials, and Texas Instruments.

-Currently, the analyst consensus on Maxim Integrated is a Hold with an average price target of $67.10, implying a 10.7% upside from current levels.
+The word on The Street in general, suggests a Hold analyst consensus rating for Maxim Integrated with a $67.60 average price target, an 11.5% upside from current levels.
 In a report issued on January 15, Stifel Nicolaus also maintained a Hold rating on the stock with a $61.00 price target.

 See today’s analyst top recommended stocks >>